elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

   - The securityadmin can be disabled to protect manually created resources, but it will prevent the OpenSearch cluster to initialize the security plugin when the cluster is forming.
 - Add missing roles for alerting in OpenSearch
 - Make the clean script more verbose what cluster will be cleaned.
+- Added possibility to use either encrypted or unencrypted kubeconfigs.
+The scripts will automatically detect if the file is encrypted or not.
+- Added the possibility to override what kubeconfig to use.
+If the env variable `KUBECONFIG` is set, then the scripts will use that kubeconfig path as the kubeconfig for both workload and service clusters.
+So if you are using that variable and want to switch between working on wc and sc you need to reset `KUBECONFIG`.

 ### Removed

 - wcReader mentions from all configs files
+- removed the command `ck8s kubeconfig admin <wc|sc>`.
+Creation of admin OIDC kubeconfigs have moved to the compliantkubernetes-kubespray github repo.